 Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.

 There is an appropriate level of independence and diversity of thought and background in the Board's composition to enable it to make decisions in the best interest of the Company.
-As of 30 April 2023, the Board comprises six board members, of whom four are Independent and Non- Executive Directors.
+As of 30 April 2024, the Board comprises six board members, of whom four are independent and nonexecutive directors.

 The Company's process of determining whether a director is independent includes the use of a declaration form on independence which each independent director is required to complete and submit to the NC for its annual review.
 The results of the self-assessment are then collated by the Company Secretary and reported to the Board.

-For FY2023, the NC has assessed the independence of Mr Sam Chong Keen, Mr Leslie Mah Kim Loong, Mr Kazumichi Mandai and Ms Caroline Wee and was satisfied that there were no relationship or other factors such as financial assistance, past association, business dealings, being a representative of a shareholder, financial dependence, relationship with the Group or the Group's management, which would impair or compromise their independent judgement or which would deem them not to be independent.
+For FY2024, the NC has assessed the independence of Mr Sam Chong Keen, Mr Kazumichi Mandai, Ms Caroline Wee and Mr Ho Fook Meng and was satisfied that there were no relationship or other factors such as financial assistance, past association, business dealings, being a representative of a shareholder, financial dependence, relationship with the Group or the Group's management, which would impair or compromise their independent judgement or which would deem them not to be independent.
 The NC is of the view that the Board has sufficient independent element and its composition is appropriate to facilitate effective decision-making.

 Proportion of Non-Executive Independent Directors